 Font and color choices in a website say certain things about the owner of the site.
 Though colors and symbols may have different meanings in other cultures, this only reaffirms the notion that design choices do affect the perception of the user, which in turn affects the message attempting to be conveyed.

-CodeMyConcept, a PSD to HTML service aimed at agencies and freelancers, sponsored a Six Revisions giveaway by offering up four $250 gift cards for use on their services.
+CodeMyConcept, a PSD-to-HTML service, sponsored a Six Revisions giveaway by offering up four $250 gift cards for use on their services.
 Thank you to those who participated!
-In this post, you’ll find out the people who’ve won.

 Everybody loves to have a little more.
 We want a little more money, a little more free time or maybe a little more chocolate on our ice cream.
 Living a life of excess is a great way to flaunt your achievements and to show everyone just how much awesome you are.